salbrec/codebusters/README.md

-Repository used to share code and data for the ECB coding challenge.
+Repository used to share code and data for the ECB (European Central Bank) coding challenge.